nvrenuf/naughtycamspot/src/content/blog/first-stream-checklist-under-100.md

 ## Final rehearsal

-Do a 15-minute dry run using one of the starter kit scripts.
+Do a 15-minute dry run using one of the StartRight kit scripts.
 Practice your intro line, your first tip goal call-out, and the closing gratitude routine.
 Capture a screenshot for your claim submission while you rehearse so it&apos;s ready for concierge review.

 You can create magic on a tight budget when every detail is intentional.
 Use this checklist alongside the full 14-day launch plan we send after your claim clears.